KSTARK007/PesWT2017/README.md

 # WT2017

-THis is a website for 3rd sem students in pes unversity doing CS
+This is a website for 3rd sem  CS major students at PES Unversity